mail2sada/Golang-Batch2/02_BuildingBlocks/README.md

     https://github.com/mail2sada/Golang-Batch2/blob/main/02_BuildingBlocks/01_Variables/02_var.go

 3. ## Constants
-    As the topic suggest constant means a identifier whose value is not goiing to change.
+    As the topic suggests constant means a identifier whose value is not going to change.

             Syntax: